Elizaveta Dobrieva: Early life and education

 Liza was born in a yaranga in Naukan on 6 July 1942 to Yakyn (died in 1994) and Zinaida Ivanovna Atuk (died in 1972).
 Her biological father was a store manager who later was jailed for shortages, causing her mother to remarry, this time to Alikhan Magometovich Dobriev (1920-1967).
-Liza did not seen her biological father Yakyn until she turned 25.
-She also did not realize that Alikhan was her stepfather until grew up.
-Nevertheless, Liza's stepfather's families always welcome her.
+Liza did not see her biological father Yakyn until she turned 25.
+She also did not realize that Alikhan was her stepfather until she grew up.
+Nevertheless, Liza's stepfather's family always welcomed her.
 In 1946, she adopted the surname Dobriev.
 She was raised by her grandfather, Sinanik, and grandmother, Kyksukh, in a yaranga.

 In 1949, she moved to Lavrentiya after Kyksukh's death and studied at the village's preparatory school.
 During the summer school holiday, she always returned to Naukan and stayed there for three months.
 Furthermore, she also recalled that her family experienced hunger in Lavrentiya.

 Dobrieva completed her eight-year school and pursued higher education at Anadyr Pedagogical College of the Peoples of the North.
 She completed the study in 1963 with a score of 5 in all exam subjects except the labor report.
 As a result, she did not earn a red diploma, despite the college giving her a chance to retake the labor report exam, which she refused to do.
 Upon graduating from Pedagogical College, she received an offer to study at Herzen University by taking only one selection exam.
 However, she declined Herzen's offer since her parents could not afford the university tuition fee.